sameem97/to-do-web-app/README.md

 - `SECRET_KEY`: Secret key for session management
 - `DATABASE_URL`: SQLite database URL (default: sqlite:///instance/todo.db)

+**Note:** If running the application locally using `flask run`, you need to set the `FLASK_APP` and `FLASK_DEBUG` environment variables.
+If running via Docker, these variables are not required as the application is run using Gunicorn.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.